ietf-teep/architecture/draft-ietf-teep-architecture.md

     by not allowing the manufacturer or carrier's Trust Anchor to be removed or disabled.

-  - Device Administrator (DA):  An entity that is responsible for administration of a device, which could be the device owner.
+  - Device Administrator:  An entity that is responsible for administration of a device, which could be the device owner.
 A Device Administrator has privileges on the device to install and remove Untrusted Applications and TAs, approve or reject Trust Anchors, and approve or reject TA developers,